withcatai/node-llama-cpp/docs/guide/troubleshooting.md

 To do that, go to `Settings > Update & Security > For developers` and enable `Developer mode`.

 After that, delete the `.cache` folder under your user directory and try building the app again.

+## Customizing `postinstall` Behavior {#postinstall-behavior}
+When installing `node-llama-cpp`, its `postinstall` script checks whether the prebuilt binaries are compatible with current machine (which they almost always are, at least the CPU-only ones which are the last resort fallback), and when not, attempts [building the native bindings from source](./building-from-source.md).

+When attempting to [build from source](./building-from-source.md), if the machine lacks the required build tools, the build will fail and indicative error messages will direct you to the specific commands you need to run or packages you need to install in order for the build process to succeed.

+If you want to customize the `postinstall` behavior, you can do so using any of the following methods:
+* Passing the `--node-llama-cpp-postinstall=<behavior>` flag to the `npm install` command.
+* Setting the `NODE_LLAMA_CPP_POSTINSTALL` environment variable to `<behavior>` before running `npm install`.
+* Configuring `config.nodeLlamaCppPostinstall` on your project's `package.json` to `<behavior>`.

+Where `<behavior>` can be one of the following options:
+* **`auto` (default)**: the default behavior explained above.
+* **`ignoreFailedBuild`**: same as the default behavior, but a failed build will not throw an error and will be ignored, which means the installation will succeed.
+    Using [`getLlama`](../api/functions/getLlama.md) for the first time will attempt building from source again by default.
+* **`skip`**: skip the entire `postinstall` script.
+    If the prebuilt binaries are incompatible with the current machine, using [`getLlama`](../api/functions/getLlama.md) for the first time will attempt building from source by default.